-The small wedge pin holding the hairspring anchored to the bracket in the back frame should be loosened and removed.
-Figure 1 shows the complete operation of removal by inserting a tweezer between the front frame and the back frame, using the tubular pillar as a support for tweezers.
+The small wedge pin holding the hairspring anchored to the bracket in the movement plate should be loosened and removed.
+Figure 1 shows the complete operation of removal by inserting tweezers between the dial plate and the movement plate using the tubular pillar as a support for tweezers.
 Care should be taken as not to harm either the hairspring or balance wheel.